 - 1. Purchase and Sale.
 Purchaser shall purchase (the "Purchase") the Units from Seller and Seller shall sell the Units to Purchaser for the price and upon the other terms set forth herein. - 2.
 Purchase Price.
-Purchaser shall pay Seller \$9.65 per Unit for a total purchase price for the Units of \$4,197,750 (the "Purchase Price"). - 3.
+Purchaser shall pay Seller \$10.55 per Unit for a total purchase price for the Units of \$4,359,502.65 (the "Purchase Price"). - 3.
 Closing.
-Closing of the transactions contemplated by this Agreement shall occur on the 10th day of December, 2020 (the "Closing Date"), at the offices of Star Group, L.P., 9 West Broad Street Street-Suite 310, Stamford, CT 06902, or at such other place as Seller and Purchaser shall mutually agree, either verbally or in writing. - 4.
+Closing shall occur on the 31sth day of December 2021 (the "Closing Date"), at the offices of Star Group, L.P., (9 West Broad Street Street-Suite 310, Stamford, CT 06902. - 4.
 Delivery and Payment for Units.
 On the Closing Date, Purchaser shall wire the Purchase Price to Seller in accordance with written wire transfer instructions provided to Purchaser by Seller on or before the Closing Date.
 Upon receipt of the Purchase Price, Seller shall deliver the Units to Purchaser electronically through DTC in accordance with written instructions provided by Purchaser to Seller on or before the Closing Date. - 5.
 Representations and Warranties of Seller.
 Seller hereby represents and warrants to Purchaser as follows: (i) upon receipt of the Purchase Price as provided in this Agreement, Seller will deliver good and valid title to the Units, free and clear from all liens, claims and encumbrances of any nature whatsoever, other than any liens, claims and encumbrances created by Purchaser, (ii) the execution, delivery and performance of this Agreement has been duly authorized by all necessary action on the part of Seller and this Agreement has been duly executed and delivered on behalf of Seller, and (iii) Seller has the power and authority to execute, deliver and perform this Agreement. - 6.
 Representations and Warranties of Purchaser.
-Purchaser hereby represents and warrants to Seller as follows:
+Purchaser hereby represents and warrants to Seller as follows: - (a) Power; Due Authorization; Binding Agreement.
+Purchaser is a limited partnership duly organized, validly existing and in good standing under the laws of its jurisdiction of organization.
+The execution, delivery and performance of this Agreement has been duly authorized by all necessary action on the part of Purchaser and Purchaser has the full power and authority to execute and deliver this Agreement, to perform its obligations under this Agreement and to consummate the transactions contemplated hereby.
+This Agreement has been duly executed and delivered on behalf of Purchaser and constitutes a valid and binding agreement of Purchaser.